abhithube/chatterbox-microservices/README.md

 ## CI/CD

 Each service is tested and deployed independently.
 GitHub Actions is the CI/CD tool of choice.
 The CI process begins with a pull request to the main branch, where changes to a particular microservice directory will trigger its corresponding GitHub workflow.
 The workflow will compile the TypeScript and ES6+ code to vanilla JavaScript and then execute the Jest suite of unit and integration tests.
 The pull request can be merged if all workflows succeed, which will trigger the same workflow on the main branch in order to ensure that the final version of the code that will be pushed into production has been verified.
 Once these workflows pass, the CD workflows will take over.
-The deployment workflow will build a Docker image from the microservice, push it to DockerHub, and update the appropriate Kubernetes deployment on DigitalOcean.
+The deployment workflow will build a Docker image from the microservice, push it to Docker Hub, and update the appropriate Kubernetes deployment on DigitalOcean.
 If any Kubernetes manifests in the _k8s_ directory have been modified, a separate workflow will apply them to the cluster.